 His eyes are also large and protrude from his skull.
 He has a short back, which is level, and his tail is tightly curled.
-If your Pug has a double-curl, this is seen as the perfect tail!
+If your Pug has a double curl, this is seen as the perfect tail.
 His ears are thin and triangular shaped, which fall to the level of his eyes.
-Pugs have lots of skin wrinkles, and this is his most distinct feature that makes him super cute.
+Pugs have lots of skin wrinkles, and this is the most distinct feature that makes them super cute.

 Coat & Colors